-In 2011, we published our first adaptation report (PDF 3.48 MB opens in new window) that explains to government how we are preparing for a changing climate.
-It sets out how we intend to manage material risks associated with climate change and outlines our partnership-based approach.
+The potential effect of climate change on our future water resources is considered in our 25-year Water Resource Management Plan and we published two adaptation reports in 2011 and 2015.
+The first adaptation report (PDF 3.48 MB opens in new window) explains to government how we are preparing for a changing climate and sets out how we intend to manage material risks associated with climate change and outlines our partnership-based approach.
 Our second adaptation report (PDF 2.08 MB opens in new window), published in 2015, builds on this and reports progress on our actions.

 It is predicted that climate change will result in the North West experiencing higher daily temperatures all year, and a shift in our rainfall from summer to winter.
 More occurrences of heavy rainfall are expected, with higher rainfall in winter but more frequent and/or severe drought events predicted in summer.